Kathy Hochul: Tenure

-Cuomo tasked Hochul with chairing the 10 regional economic development councils that are the centerpiece of the administration's economic development plan.
-The councils' goal is to build upon the strengths of each region to develop individualized long-term strategic plans.

-Cuomo appointed Hochul to chair the Task Force on Heroin and Opioid Abuse and Addiction.
+Cuomo tasked Hochul with chairing the 10 regional economic development councils that were the centerpiece of his economic development plan.
+He also appointed her to chair the Task Force on Heroin and Opioid Abuse and Addiction.
 In this capacity, she convened eight outreach sessions across New York State to hear from experts and community members in search of answers to the heroin crisis and works to develop a comprehensive strategy for New York.

 Hochul spearheaded Cuomo's "Enough is Enough" campaign to combat sexual assault on college campuses beginning in 2015, hosting and attending more than 25 events.
 In March 2016, Cuomo named her to the New York State Women's Suffrage 100th Anniversary Commemoration Commission.

 In 2018, Hochul supported legislation to provide driver's licenses to undocumented immigrants, which she had opposed as Erie County Clerk in 2007.
 While Hochul had said in 2007 that she would seek to have any such applicants arrested if the proposal was implemented, in 2018 she said circumstances had changed.

 On May 30, 2018, State Senate Democrats hoped to force a vote on an abortion rights bill known as the Reproductive Health Act.
 Hochul was prepared to cast a tie-breaking vote on a hostile amendment; with one Republican senator away from Albany on military duty, the Senate Republican Conference and the Senate Democratic conference each had 31 members in the chamber.
 But Senate Republicans "abruptly shut down business and pulled all the bills for the day" when Hochul entered the Senate chamber.
 She called the GOP's actions "reprehensible" and "cowardly", adding, "The governor and I are offended by the actions taken here today in the Senate."

 Hochul presided over the Senate chamber on June 5, 2018, when Senate Republicans called for the override of Cuomo's veto of a bill relating to full-day kindergarten classes.
 The override passed by a large margin, and was the first veto override to occur during Cuomo's gubernatorial tenure.

 At a July 2018 rally with Planned Parenthood, Hochul called upon the Republican-led State Senate to reconvene in Albany to pass the Reproductive Health Act.
 She asserted that the potential confirmation of then-Supreme Court nominee Brett Kavanaugh made this necessary.
-The Act was reintroduced in January 2019 and passed the same month with wide margins in the state House and Senate.
+The Act was reintroduced in January 2019 and passed that month with wide margins in the state House and Senate.